fhalde/jsontap/README.md

 asyncio.run(agent())
 ```

-This is where `jsontap` shines for LLM products: immediate UX updates from early fields, while the rest of the JSON is still being generated whilst giving developers the convenience of writing sequential looking code.
+This is where `jsontap` stands out for LLM products: it enables immediate handling of fields, even as the rest of the JSON continues generating — all while letting developers write code that feels clean and sequential.

 ![jsontap streaming demo](show.gif)